StableRPG/StableEconomy/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, make your changes, and open a pull request.
-Ensure code follows the existing style and includes tests where appropriate.
+Ensure code follows the existing style

 ## License